shahidmalik4/python-elt-demo/README.md

+# Python ELT Demo (Learning Project)

+This repository is a learning and demonstration project that shows how a simple ELT / ETL-style analytics pipeline can be built using plain Python, without relying on heavy data engineering frameworks.

+Note: This project is not production-ready and is intended for educational purposes only.

+The main goals of this project are to:

+Teach data analysts and beginners how ELT/ETL pipelines work

+Demonstrate data extraction, cleaning, validation, and transformation

+Show how analytics-ready tables can be built using Python, Pandas, and SQL

+Provide a simple, reproducible pipeline to experiment with

 # E-commerce Analytics ELT (Learning Project)

 This repository is a learning and demonstration project that shows how a simple ELT / ETL-style analytics pipeline can be built using plain Python, without relying on heavy data engineering frameworks.